0x416E50/Hardware-2-FA/Add & remove tags.md

 ![image](https://github.com/0x416E50/Hardware-2-FA-/assets/167105040/b6fb3060-6fdf-40e4-80ee-e8ee6ddcc403)

 To add a tag, connect a micro USB cable to the Raspberry Pi Pico.
 Open Thonny IDE, and open main.py.
-There, in line numebr 27, there is the function **def_RFID_tag**.
+There, in line numebr 27, edit the function **def_RFID_tag**.
 It's a dictionary, that is responsible to store all the registered tags, their Pins, and the respective GPIO pin that triggers the relay.
 Add the tag, following the order